 Similar to LED lightbulbs, LED UV lamps have a longer effective life than traditional UV lamps, leading to less service issues and less waste.
 Plus, traditional UV can produce a substantial amount of heat, which can be transferred to the water while LED UV can be engineered to not transfer heat, ensuring your cold water is always cold.

 Furthermore, traditional UV lamps contain mercury while LED UV lamps do not.
 UV lamps that contain mercury are less efficient because they also emit harmful UVA and UVB rays which can degrade materials and impart taste if not properly designed.
 LED UVC light is very focused and has an extremely narrow range of 270 – 280 nm, which means there is little bleed into other light ranges.
-This specific range is ideal for maximum bacteria kill but will not degrade other materials like plastic.
+This specific range is ideal for sanitization technology but will not degrade other materials like plastic.

 In-Tank Versus Recirculation